NBR: Neutralization Based Reclamation

 Fundamentally, {\em safe memory reclamation} (SMR) is about answering the question: When is it safe to free a record?
 Unlike garbage collection, which is automatic, SMR requires a program to invoke a \textit{retire} operation on each record at some point after it becomes \textit{garbage} (i.e., is \textit{unlinked} from the data structure).
 The task of an SMR algorithm is to eventually \textit{free} an unlinked record once no thread holds a pointer to it ~\cite{brown2015reclaiming, michael2004hazard, braginsky2013drop}.

-The challenge of SMR in concurrent data structures comes from \func{write-after-read} (or more apt term would be use-after-free) conflicts between threads, where one thread accesses a record that is concurrently freed by another.
+The challenge of SMR in concurrent data structures comes from \func{use-after-free} conflicts between threads, where one thread accesses a record that is concurrently freed by another.
 For example, consider a lazy-list where one thread is searching and another is deleting.
-The first thread acquires a reference to a record and stores it in a local variable.
+The first thread obtains a reference to a record and stores it in a local variable.
 The other thread unlinks and frees.
-At this point the first thread's reference is no longer valid as it has been freed.
-If this execution is not prevented it could lead to a crash of the program.
+At this point the first thread's reference is no longer safe as the record it points to has been freed.

 Researchers have developed a rich variety of SMR algorithms, with a diverse spectrum of desirable properties, idiosyncrasies and limitations.
-After experimenting with SMR algorithms and observing the state of art ~\cite{brown2015reclaiming,michael2004hazard,detlefs2002lock,gidenstam2008efficient,hart2007performance,cohen2015automatic,balmau2016fast,alistarh2018threadscan,cohen2018every,wen2018interval,dice2016fast,herlihy2005nonblocking,blelloch2020concurrent,ramalhete2017brief,cohen2015efficient, alistarh2014stacktrack, dragojevic2011power, alistarh2017forkscan, braginsky2013drop}, we identified the following set of desirable properties.
-[P1]~\textit{Performance}: All reclamation operations should offer both low latency and high throughput. \todo[size= ]{rec reclaimed per unit time and ops per unit time feels to be mixed up.} [P2]~\textit{bounded garbage}: The number of unreclaimed records should be bounded, even if threads experience halting failures or long delays.
+After experimenting with SMR algorithms and observing the state of art ~\cite{brown2015reclaiming,michael2004hazard,detlefs2002lock,gidenstam2008efficient,hart2007performance,cohen2015automatic,balmau2016fast,alistarh2018threadscan,cohen2018every,wen2018interval,dice2016fast,herlihy2005nonblocking,blelloch2020concurrent,ramalhete2017brief,cohen2015efficient, alistarh2014stacktrack, dragojevic2011power, alistarh2017forkscan, braginsky2013drop, nikolaev2019hyaline}, we identified the following set of desirable properties.
+[P1]~\textit{Performance}: reclamation operations should ideally offer both low latency and high throughput.
+[P2]~\textit{Bounded Garbage}: The number of records that are unlinked but not yet reclaimed should be bounded, even if threads experience halting failures or long delays.
 [P3]~\textit{Usability}: Intrusive changes to code, data, and the build environment, should be minimized.
 [P4] \textit{Consistency}: Performance should not be drastically affected by changes in the workload (e.g., when shifting between read-intensive and update-intensive workloads).
 Additionally, there should be minimal performance degradation when the system is \textit{oversubscribed} (with more threads than cores).
 [P5]~\textit{Applicability}: The algorithm should be usable with as many data structures as possible.